modeckimellett/bedrock/src/site/markdown/tag-library.md

 :---------|:---------|:-----------
-propertyName | true | Name of property containing a path or external URL value to display. defaultValue | false | Value to display if the named property does not exist on the current component. inherit | false | If "true", value will be inherited from ancestor components before returning the default value if not found.
-Defaults to "false".
+propertyName | true | Name of property containing a path or external URL value to display. defaultValue | false | Value to display if the named property does not exist on the current component. inherit | false | If `true`, value will be inherited from ancestor components before returning the default value if not found.
+Defaults to `false`.

     <a href="<ct:href propertyName="path" defaultValue="/page.html" inherit="true"/>">Link</a>